joudaon/vagrant-devops/README.md

 ## How to deploy

-First we create a clean Ubuntu Desktop box using packer:
+First we create a clean Ubuntu Desktop box using `packer`:

 ```sh
 $> cd packer